-Purchase of source control tools or equipment (e.g. spill kits, plastic drum covers) and promotional items for distribution to businesses under this contract must be listed in Goods and Services budget or Equipment budget in Appendix B. Any purchases of equipment or goods and services over \$1,000.00 not specifically listed in Appendix B must be pre-approved by ECOLOGY.
+Purchase of source control tools or equipment (e.g., spill kits, plastic drum covers) and promotional items for distribution to businesses under this contract must be listed in Goods and Services budget or Equipment budget in Appendix B. Any purchases of equipment or good and services over \$1,000.00 not specifically listed in Appendix B must be pre-approved by ECOLOGY.
 When the agreement expires, or when the equipment is no longer needed for the originally authorized purpose (whichever comes first) the disposition of equipment shall be at ECOLOGY's sole discretion.

 Indirect rates will be paid as indicated in Appendix B, Budget Detail.
 Changes to the indirect rate may be considered by ECOLOGY.
 CONTRACTOR shall provide supporting documentation necessitating the change to ECOLOGY.
 ECOLOGY's approval will be communicated by e-mail.
 An increase in indirect rate does not increase the total contract award.
 Changes are handled by adjusting the budget between categories listed in Appendix B. Changes to the total budget cost of the contract shall require an amendment.
-The budget referenced in Appendix B may be adjusted between categories (with the exception of the voucher program budget category), with ECOLOGY's preapproval, and as long as the total budget is not exceeded.
+The budget referenced in Appendix B may be adjusted between categories with ECOLOGY's preapproval, and if the total budget is not exceeded.

-ECOLOGY may, at its sole discretion, withhold payments claimed by the CONTRACTOR for services rendered, if the CONTRACTOR fails to satisfactorily comply with any term or condition of this Agreement.
+ECOLOGY may, at its sole discretion, terminate or suspend this Contract, or withhold payments claimed by the CONTRACTOR for services rendered, if the CONTRACTOR fails to satisfactorily comply with any term or condition of this Agreement.

-4) BILLING AND PAYMENT PROCEDURE
+4. BILLING AND PAYMENT PROCEDURE

 Payment requests shall be submitted on state form, Invoice Voucher A19-1A.
 Invoice voucher shall reference the Agreement (IAA) number and clearly identify those items that relate to performance under this Agreement.
 Invoices shall describe and document to ECOLOGY's satisfaction a description of the work performed, the progress of the work, and related costs.
 Each invoice shall bill for actual hours worked during the quarter.
-The actual hours billed may be higher (as long as the total budget compensation award is not exceeded) or lower than the FTE estimate in Appendix A, Statement of Work.
+The actual hours billed may be higher (if the total budget compensation award is not exceeded) or lower than the FTE estimate in Appendix A, Statement of Work.
 Attach supporting documentation to the invoice.
-See Appendix A, sections IV, V, and X for additional information (and section XI, Voucher Program if applicable).
+See Appendix A, Statement of Work, Sections IV, V and X for additional information (and Section XI, Small Change Voucher Program if applicable).